Deferral Request

 If I chose not to attend after I have deferred admission, will be deposit(s) be refunded?

 The $250 deferral deposit is non-refundable.
-The $1,500 International deposit fee is non-refundable except in cases of study permit refusal and deadlines and fees apply.
+For international applicants, the $1,500 deposit is non-refundable except in cases of study permit refusal and deadlines and fees apply.
 For full details, please visit this website.

 I am still waiting for my study permit and cannot arrive before classes start.
 Can I start my studies remotely?